Greenlight logo

 A debit card that has your back

-Greenlight helps families — just like yours — learn to manage, save, and invest money.
-Because when financially savvy kids and teens become empowered, they turn into financially independent adults.
-(And, we love to see it.)
+As the #1 family finance and safety app, Greenlight helps families — just like yours — learn to manage, save, and invest money.
+When financially savvy kids and teens are empowered, they turn into financially independent adults.
+(And we love to see it!)

 Ready to sign up?
-With the Greenlight debit card, you can make instant transfers, turn cards on and off via your mobile phone, log in with face ID, and block unsafe spending categories.
+With the Greenlight debit card, you can make instant transfers, turn cards on and off via your mobile phone, log in with Face ID, and block unsafe spending categories.
 Security = peace of mind.
-Try Greenlight today and get one month, on us
+Try Greenlight for one month risk-free!

 Share via